 Description: Missing as wall flag.
-See Section 14.4.2.8.1.
+See Section 15.4.2.9.1.

-Default: yes
+Argument: yes / no. Default: yes

-5 The Cohiba model file
+5 The COHIBA model file

-The Cohiba model file is an XML file.
+The COHIBA model file is an XML file.
 The file name is typically model-file.xml.
-The basic XML syntax for one element1 is where name is the name of the element and the argument is a value (text, number) or other elements.
+The basic XML syntax for one element is where name is the name of the element and the argument is a value (text, number) or other elements.
 The attribute is omitted in most cases.
 Often argument contains further elements in a nested structure.
 Comments in XML starts with <!-- and ends with -->.
 A comment can not include '--' for historical reasons.